tangleintel/vllm-fork/docs/source/getting_started/gaudi-installation.rst

 .. note::
    Bucketing allows us to reduce the number of required graphs significantly, but it does not handle any graph compilation and device code generation - this is done in warmup and HPUGraph capture phase.

-Whenever executing vLLM on HPU, the following log can be observed:
+When executing vLLM on HPU, the following log can be observed:

 .. code-block::